 Prediction, Simulation and Statistics

-Once the interactable tree view is implemented the tool should also try to recognize patterns within the diagrams and predict outcomes, simulate the diagrams multiple times and provide statistics of these predictions and simulations to the designer.
+Once the interactive tree view is implemented the tool should also try to recognize patterns within the diagrams and predict outcomes, simulate the diagrams multiple times and provide statistics of these predictions and simulations to the designer.
 This could help the designer create game economies that are stable or balanced without having to test them, or let the designer know that the economy is instable.

 Threats To Validity